Self-reinforcing cascades: A spreading model for beliefs or products of varying intensity or quality

 \paragraph*{\textbf{Self-Reinforcing Cascade (SRC) model}} Imagine a cascading product like a meme, conspiracy theory, rumor, or a piece of software spreading in a population of agents.
 At every transmission step in the cascade, the product has the chance to independently improve with probability $p$ or get worse with probability $1-p$.
 This process can stop for two reasons: either the quality of the product drops to zero, or the agents sharing it cannot find others to pass it on to (see Fig.~\ref{fig:drawing}).

 As an example, consider open source projects where a seed piece of software is made available for others to fork and modify \cite{nyman2015understanding}.
 These modifications can either enhance or degrade the software, as well as its governance \cite{viseur2012forks, gamalielsson2014sustainability}.
 For instance, better code or governance might make the software more accessible and easier to adopt and update, while poorly written code or bad governance practices can make the software difficult to maintain, eventually leading to its abandonment \cite{coelho2017modern}.
-As a result, the quality of the software varies with each iteration, demonstrating the flexible and evolving nature of this type of cascade.
+As a result, the quality of the software varies with each iteration, demonstrating the dynamic nature of such cascades.

 As a final and very different example, we note that we originally conceived the self-reinforcing mechanism as a model of forest fires gaining intensity as they burn trees but losing intensity as they traverse gaps in forest cover \cite{rednerWIP}.
 We explore this idea that cascades can deviate from universal classes when they can be amplified or attenuated as they spread.